Lesli-Anderson/MART-441/HW4/README.md

-Not Complete.
-Need to finish still.
-2/14/22

 Getting the hang of JS more and more.
+I am starting to get caught up with all my work and I am hoping to spend some extra time this week to increase the implementation of what we have been learning.

 Produce Photo
 Photo by <a href="https://unsplash.com/@neonbrand?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">NeONBRAND</a> on <a href="https://unsplash.com/s/photos/grocery-store?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>